arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 Dead).
 Good choice is Aspected Helios with HoT effect.
 You are good if your overheal is below 20-30% (some overheal is allowed because of HoT effects or if you are going to shield members with full HP).
+* The previous mean that in general you don't need to keep tank's HP full.
+50% and no tank buster expected?
+Okay, no heal for you then.
+Good example is Susano Extreme first phase - the only one skill I used to heal MT is Essential Dignity and Aspected Benefic sometimes.
 * Know fight and your cast time, try to heal tank right after tank buster.
 It means that you need to start casting Benefic (II) during tank buster cast, not after.
 Same for AoE healing.
 * Use Benefic for spamming.
 It is more efficient and has Benefic II proc.
+* Check if you have Benefic II proc, critical healing with Benefic II is cool.
+(but don't use it if you can heal just by Benefic).
 * If you are main healier - your goal is to heal party, don't hope and don't trust your co-healer, if someone died because of lack of healing - it is your fault.
 In other hand if someone got additional damage because of mechanics -